NativeCraft

 Project Overview

 A modern, production-ready React Native boilerplate with TypeScript support, focusing on best practices, scalability, and developer experience.
-This boilerplate includes authentication flows, theming support, RTL handling, and a robust project structure.
+This boilerplate includes authentication flows, theming support, RTL handling, Firebase push notifications, React Native New Architecture support, and a robust project structure.

 Features

-• ๐Ÿ” Authentication Flow: Complete login and OTP verification using @twotalltotems/react-native-otp-input
+• ๐Ÿ” Authentication Flow: Complete login and OTP verification using react-native-otp-entry

 • ๐ŸŒ“ Theme Support: Dynamic light/dark theme switching with context